jbburt/wbplot/README.md

 ============
 ---

 ### Step 1.
-Make sure you have Connectome Workbench installed.
+Make sure you have Connectome Workbench v1.3+ installed.
-* If running `wb_view` from a terminal yields 'command not found', see  <https://www.humanconnectome.org/software/connectome-workbench/>
+* If running `wb_view` from a terminal yields `command not found`, see  <https://www.humanconnectome.org/software/connectome-workbench/>
+* If you have Workbench 1.2 or below installed, you will get an error message

 ### Step 2.
 Install `wbplot` and dependencies.
 * Clone the repository and install manually: `git clone https://github.com/jbburt/wbplot.git`